sielay/nlp-manager/README.md

 ### @nlp-manager/shared

- * Contains shared types
+- Contains shared types
- * Contains shared enums
+- Contains shared enums
- * Contains shared routines
+- Contains shared routines
- * Exposes interface for window.nlpManagerBackend
+- Exposes interface for window.nlpManagerBackend

 ### @nlp-manager/ui

- * CRACO app
+- CRACO app
- * Contains interface which has no knowledge of backend
+- Contains interface which has no knowledge of backend

 ### @nlp-manager/electron

- * ElectronForge app
+- ElectronForge app
- * Exposes window.nlpManagerBackend as IPC contextBridge
+- Exposes window.nlpManagerBackend as IPC contextBridge

 ### @nlp-manager/api

- * TODO
+- TODO
- * Contains implementation of window.nlpManagerBackend as REST API
+- Contains implementation of window.nlpManagerBackend as REST API

 ## @nlp-manager/web-backend

- * TODO
+- TODO
- * Simple using memory storage - meant to be used when app runs as static SPA
+- Simple using memory storage - meant to be used when app runs as static SPA

 ## @nlp-manager/backend

- * TODO
+- TODO
- * Unlicensed - this part of the repository is meant to remain proprietary solution.
-Contact the author for details.
+- Unlicensed

 ## License

 DUAL LICENSE:

- * MIT license below for the content of this repository.
+- MIT license below for the content of this repository.
- * Separate license for @nlp-manager/backend package.
+- Separate license for @nlp-manager/backend package.

 MIT License